By using this site, you agree to the Privacy Policy and Terms of Use.

 Among all Nova Scotia parks, there is just one national park that makes up Kejimkujik.
 However, it is split into two distinct sections.
 Visit the central park, which is found in the island’s interior, or go to the Seaside Adjunct, located on the South Shore.
 Both of these locations are worth your time.

 Locals refer to Kejimkujik as simply “Keji,” The area is home to a wide array of camping opportunities, including front country tenting and cottages, as well as RV sites and remote island campsites in the backcountry.
-In addition, Keji is an excellent destination for anyone looking to go trekking or kayaking.
+In addition, Keji is an excellent destination for trekking or kayaking.

 The park is home to a wealth of historical Mi-kmaq, often written as Mi’kmaw, sites, many of which may be explored as part of petroglyph tours led by park rangers or First Nations workshops.
 In addition, the park’s position as a certified Dark-Sky Preserve makes for exceptionally breathtaking astronomy, another reason to visit.